lwkchan/bowling-challenge/README.md

 ## Key learnings

 * Diagramming out complex models
-  * At the first instance, I realised halfway through coding that I had diagrammed my original model incorrectly.
-So with Git, I branched out from an earlier commit in order to restart my model.
+  * I realised halfway through coding that I had diagrammed my original model incorrectly.
+So with Git, I branched out a new master from an earlier commit.
 To see abandoned original model, run ```git checkout old-master```
 * Refactoring JavaScript
 * Implementing front-end animations with jQuery.

 ## To complete

 * Finish off UI
-* Finish off edge case of showing 'frame 11' on the html
+* ~Finish off edge case of showing 'frame 11' on the html~

 ### Optional Extras